Takeovers and mergers - Special features under antitrust law

 Company cooperations or cartels to promote performance-enhancing cooperation are exempt from the ban on cartels under certain statutory conditions.

 Prohibition of cartels; prosecution of violations

 Agreements between undertakings, decisions by associations of undertakings and concerted practices which have as their object or effect the prevention, restriction or distortion of competition are prohibited.
 Violations of the ban on cartels are prosecuted.

-Water concession contracts or water demarcation contracts must be notified.
+Water concession contracts or water demarcation contracts must be registered.